Frozen (musical): Reception

 Reviews of the Denver tryout were mixed but found the show promising; "fun but not transporting", said The Denver Post.
 Mark Shenton wrote in The Stage: "Kristen Anderson-Lopez and Robert Lopez have augmented their score for the original film – which featured just eight songs – to 20 songs in all now.
 There are occasional moments that feel padded ... but the surging power ballads that are the score's signature are stunningly delivered by [Levy and Murin]."

 The Broadway premiere received mixed reviews.
 Jesse Green of The New York Times called the show "rousing, often dull, alternately dopey".
 He praised Levy's and Murin's performances as well as the set and lighting design but criticized the new musical numbers.
-The 2021 West End production received mostly favorable reviews; Arifa Akbar in The Guardian wrote that "What is more surprising than the uniformly storming singing voices and the theatrical razzmatazz is the sense of a real, beating heart in the relationship between the two tortured sisters".
+The 2021 West End production received mostly favorable reviews; Arifa Akbar stated in The Guardian: "What is more surprising than the uniformly storming singing voices and the theatrical razzmatazz is the sense of a real, beating heart in the relationship between the two tortured sisters".